-MAD configuration: let us now consider a scenario in which embedding VNETs with the least possible auction iterations (convergence time) is more desirable than hiding information from other physical nodes.
-To this end, we remove the limit on the number of biddable virtual nodes within the same auction round, and we do not partition the VNET request so that each physical node has an offline knowledge of the entire VNET request (as opposed to SAD that releases the VNET components in an online fashion, i.e. the VNET embedding algorithm runs without a complete knowledge of the input.)
+(convergence time) is more desirable than hiding information from other physical nodes.
+To this end, we remove the limit on the number of biddable virtual nodes within the same auction round, and we do not partition the slice so that each physical node has an offline knowledge of the entire slice (as opposed to SAD that releases the slice components in an online fashion, i.e. the slice embedding algorithm runs without a complete knowledge of the input.)
 Moreover, we set the assignment vector policy to its most informative form, so that the consensus is run simultaneously on both the bid vector and on the assignment vector.

 MAD bidding: under these settings, the function biddingIsNeeded() is implemented so that it returns true while there is still room for additional virtual resources.
-The amount of virtual resources that physical node i is attempting to host can be expressed either in terms of the total number of virtual nodes in its current bundle $\mathbf{m}i(\mathbf{t})$ , i.e. $|\mathbf{m}i(\mathbf{t})|$ , or in terms of the resulting virtual capacity stress on physical node i as in (3).
-Also under these settings, the update() function implementation updates the allocation vector with $w{i,\eta}(t) = i$ (not just with 1 or 0 but with the identifier of the winning physical node).
+The amount of virtual resources that physical node i is attempting to host can be expressed either in terms of the total number of virtual nodes in its current bundle $m_i(t)$, i.e. $|\mathbf{m_i}(\mathbf{t})|$, or in terms of the resulting virtual capacity stress on physical node i as in (3).
+Also under these settings, the update() function implementation updates the allocation vector with $w{i,\eta}(t) = i$ (not just with 1 or 0 but with the identifier of the winning physical node.)

-Example 2.
-(MAD bidding).
+Example 2: (MAD bidding.)
 Let us consider Figure 1 and let us assume that the target allocated capacity of PN3 is 16 units, and that the requested virtual capacity is equivalent to the reward that a physical node gets if it wins the hosting of that virtual node.
-In this example, let us also assume that physical node bids are equivalent to their residual physical capacity, e.q., a physical node with residual capacity 10 units bids 10 to attempt the hosting of a virtual node whose requested capacity is no higher than 10 units.
+In this example, let us also assume that physical node bids are equivalent to their residual physical capacity, e.g., a physical node with residual capacity 10 units bids 10 to attempt the hosting of a virtual node whose requested capacity is no higher than 10 units.
 Let us apply MAD to construct the bundle of PN3.
-First PN3 bids on VN2, as it is the virtual node with the highest requested capacity (reward) and so $\mathbf{b}{PN3} =$ (0, 20, 0, 0).
+First PN3 bids on VN2, as it is the virtual node with the highest requested capacity (reward) and so $\mathbf{b}{PN3} = (0, 20, 0, 0)$.
 After filling its bundle with VN2, PN3 updates its residual capacity from 20 to 11 (as VN2 requested capacity is 9).
 The next virtual node to be inserted in the bundle is hence VN1, as it has the highest requested capacity among the remaining virtual nodes.
-PN3 bidding phase terminates with $\mathbf{b}{PN3} = (11, 20, 0, 0)$ , $\mathbf{w}{PN3} = (PN3, PN3, -, -)$ and bundle $\mathbf{m}{PN3} = (VN2, VN1)$ , as embedding more virtual nodes would increase the allocated capacity beyond the target.
+PN3 bidding phase terminates with $\mathbf{b}{PN3} = (11, 20, 0, 0), \mathbf{w}{PN3} =$ (PN3, PN3, -, -) and bundle $\mathbf{m}{PN3} = (VN2, VN1)$, as embedding more virtual nodes would increase the allocated capacity beyond the target.